Mental Health and Wellbeing

 • having the strength to cope when something is wrong (resilience) and the ability to solve problems.

-How do we support children’s Mental health at Lidget Green
+How do we support children’s mental health at Lidget Green

 Our role in school is to ensure that children are able to manage times of change and stress, and that they are supported to reach their potential or access help when they need it.
 Children are taught when to seek help, what help is available, and the likely outcome of seeking support so that they have the confidence and knowledge for themselves or others.
 We also have a role to ensure that children learn about what they can do to maintain positive mental health, what affects their mental health and how they can help reduce the stigma surrounding mental health issues.
 As part of our targeted provision, we have and continue to access, outside help and support for pupils when required.